Privately owned. Personally managed.

 Senior Adviser and Board Member

 H.S.H.
-Prince Andreas von und zu Liechtenstein is based in Europe and has been active in the global finance industry in the UK, France, Sweden, Japan and South Africa since 1998.
+Prince Andreas von und zu Liechtenstein is based in Europe and has been active in the global finance industry in Europe and South Africa since 1998.
 Prince Andreas founded SELLBA iNVEST and has also worked with firms such as FactSet, Carson Europe and Citigate Financial Intelligence.
-He is currently President of the Scandinavian Association of the Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta (SMOM).
+He is a former president of the Scandinavian Association of the Sovereign Military Hospitaller Order of St. John of Jerusalem of Rhodes and of Malta (SMOM).
 MBA from Schiller International University.

 London Representative, Vice President – Europe

 HFC Advisory Group is a proud sponsor of Ljusdals Bandyklubb (www.ljusdalbandy.se) in Sweden since 2012.
-Together with Ljusdals Bandyklubb, a non-profit elite sports club in central Sweden formed in 1943, HFC is active in the local community in many ways, including encouraging youth to take up sports and integrating recent immigrants into the local community.
-In addition to sponsoring the club, HFC’s Stefan Nilsson also serves as one of the club’s board members.
+Together with Ljusdals Bandyklubb, a non-profit elite sports club in central Sweden formed in 1943, HFC is active in the local community in many ways, including encouraging youth to take up sports and integrating recent immigrants.
+In addition to sponsoring the club, HFC’s Stefan Nilsson also serves as its vice chairman.